osvaldo-gasparini/osvaldo-gasparini/README.md

 ###

-<p align="left">I'm Osva, from Argentina<br><br>- 🔭 I’m working as Frontend Engineer in MechanizedAI<br>- 📚 I'm currently creating a new and exciting project!<br>- ⚡ In my spare time I swim and read books on personal development or programming.</p>
+<p align="left">I'm Osva, from Argentina<br><br>- 🔭 I’m working as Frontend Engineer in MechanizedAI<br>- 📚 I'm currently creating a new and exciting project!<br>- ⚡ In my spare time I do calisthenycs and read books on personal development or programming.</p>

 ###